Please wait for download

 Domestic Violence (DV), although you do not go as far as saying the fathers

-to the father and not put them with the mother where 91% of child abuse takes
+full custody to the father and not put them with the mother where 91% of

 Act is gender free, why do judges almost exclusively give the children to the